zapier/visual-builder/docs/_build/triggers/trigger.md

 This method of triggering also prevents numerous - and sometimes unnecessary - requests from being made to your API's endpoints in polling requests.

 A webhook subscription is created between Zapier and your app, and whenever the trigger event occurs in your app, a webhook is sent by your app to the unique webhook URL provided by Zapier for each active Zap started with that trigger.

-Zapier does not support Identity Confirmation.
+Zapier supports immediate webhook handshake confirmations by echoing back the `X-Hook-Secret` header when present, but does not support additional identity verification steps beyond this.